jpokan/nvim-config/README.md

 To install `glsl_analyzer`:

 - Download binary file from realeases e.g. `x86_64-windows.zip`
 - Extract to a folder and rename it to `glsl_analyzer/`
 - Copy the folder to where you want e.g. `C:\Users\Mada\glsl_analyzer\bin`
 - Add the installed folder PATH to environment variables

 To install `ripgrep`:

 - Download binary file from realeases e.g. `ripgrep-14.0.3-i686-pc-windows-msvc.zip`
 - Extract to a folder and rename it to `ripgrep/`
 - Copy the folder to where you want e.g. `C:\Users\Mada\ripgrep`
 - Add the installed folder PATH to environment variables

+Treesitter

+Install Treesitter parser for vue files `TSInstall vue`